DigExpCon/AvantSearch/README.md

 # AvantSearch

-This for removes the use of tables for layout of the search results and includes some other smaller fixes.
+This fork removes the use of tables for layout of the search results and includes some other smaller fixes.
 Original documentation for this plugin is located at <https://digitalarchive.us/plugins/avantsearch>.

 ## Warning